 Major research funding for eye test to detect early signs of Alzheimer’s diseaseMay 31, 2019

-The Centre for Eye Research Australia (CERA) will fast-track research to develop a simple eye test to detect early signs of Alzheimer’s disease, supported by a major coalition of American philanthropists.
+The Centre for Eye Research Australia (CERA) will fast-track research to develop a simple eye test to detect early signs of Alzheimer’s disease, supported by new grants from the Alzheimer’s Drug Discovery Foundation, Perpetual’s IMPACT Philanthropy Application Program and the National Foundation for Medical Research and Innovation.

 The Alzheimer’s Drug Discovery Foundation (ADDF) will provide more than AUD$600,000 to support the research as part of its Diagnostics Accelerator program.
 It is one of the first four projects worldwide to be announced for the inaugural round of funding.